Getting a Mexican Tourist Card (FMM) at El Chaparral Border Crossing

 Hours of Operation: 24 hours

-Documents accepted to get a tourist card: Passports only
+Documents accepted to get a tourist card: Passports and passport cards only

 Bank locations to pay for the FMM: Right around the corner from the office